Skip to main content

 Tide-pooling treasures to search for around Puget Sound

-The beach can be fun on stormy and clear days alike, but we recommend you time your tide pool beach adventure according to the tide, not the prevailing weather conditions.
+The beach can be fun on rainy and sunny days alike, but we recommend you time your tide pool beach adventure according to the tide, not the prevailing weather conditions.
 Exploring tide pools is best when the water is low, so aim to be there during a negative tide to search for the sea creatures on our list.
 Refer to NOAA’s Tide Predictions chart to track highs and lows in your area.

 Wondering where to start?
-Head to any of these Seattle-area beaches at low-tide to discover treasures and creatures in tide pools left behind by the waves:
+Head to any of these Seattle-area beaches at low tide to discover treasures and creatures in tide pools left behind by the waves:

 • Carkeek.
 Known for it’s popular salmon slide and great views of trains (always a crowd pleaser), this popular beach offers excellent tide-pool fun.